A General Framework for Powerful Confounder Adjustment in Omics Association Studies: FDR Control and Power Analysis

 for any fixed $t_1,t_2\geq 0$. \end{assumption} Assumption \ref{as2} is a high-level condition.
-We justify this assumption under the linear models in Section \ref{as2-example}.
+We justify this assumption under model (\ref{eq-model}) in Section \ref{as2-example}.
 Our next assumption is similar to the requirement in Theorem 4 of \cite{storey2004strong}, which ensures the existence of cut-off values to control the FDR at level $q$.
 It reduces the search region for the optimal cut-offs to a rectangle of the form $[0,t_{0,1}]\times [0,t_{0,2}]$. \begin{assumption} Assume that there exist $t_{0,1}$ and $t_{0,2}$ such that,